jianqiaozhu/jianqiaozhu.github.io/about.md

 Data plays a central role in modern scientific researches and industrial practices.
 I'm always willing to learn new methods and techniques.
-In my opinion, the best way to master data science is to make hands dirty.
+In my experience, the best way to master data science is to make hands dirty.
 To jump right in and learn about data science, it is necessary to ignore long-ass search in theories and start writing code.